|

 In order to allow the second phase of Three-Track operation at Belmont and Fullerton to begin -- reopening the second rebuilt northbound track at each station and closing the first southbound track -- it was decided to begin 8-car service on the Brown Line.
 To do this, the last of the 6-car platform stations, Paulina and Wellington, had to close.
 Southport was already scheduled to reopen and Paulina to close on March 30, 2008, but Wellington was not scheduled to close until late spring or early summer when Diversey was scheduled to be completed.
 Instead, it was decided to reopen Diversey early so that Wellington could close and 8-car service could begin.
 To allow Diversey's early reopening, a temporary wooden station house was constructed at street level immediately east of the historic station house, across the street from the new entrance under construction.
 The temporary station house was a simple wood frame structure with plywood walls and a flat, slanted roof.
 Inside, a Customer Assistant booth was built-in in the northwest corner of the interior as a room with windows and a door to interact with customers.
 The foundation for the temporary station house was laid the week of March 9, with the wooden building assembled the week of March 16.
 Meanwhile, the south halves of the original stairs were restored to usable condition during mid-March (the north halves having been removed, per the ultimate plan for the auxiliary exits).
 The platforms were sufficiently completed for the station to reopen, with temporary railings and lights along the platforms and sufficient signage for customer use.
 The station reopened, with access through the temporary entrance, on March 30, 2008.

 Following the reopening of Diversey station, work continued on the rest of the permanent facility.
-The pre-assembled permanent stairs from the new station house to each platform were lifted into place in April 2008, with the southbound installed on April 7 and the northbound installed on April 21.
+The pre-assembled permanent stairs from the new station house to each platform were lifted into place in April 2008, with the southbound installed in early April and the northbound installed in late April.
 The two stairs were detailed, with the roofing, mesh grilles on the sides, and other fittings installed, from late April through May.
 Steel windbreaks were installed on the platforms during May, as were light fixtures and speakers, starting with the northbound platform.

 Construction of the new station house, inside and out, continued during this period as well.
 Face brick was installed on the exterior of the station house and elevator towers during May 2008.
 The elevator cabs and equipment was installed from May through late July.